impshum/daily-delete/README.md

 - Separate titles and text in posts.txt with a pipe ```|```
 - Posts are picked at random from txt files in the ```posts``` folder
 - Posts and files are not deleted
-- You should be able able to edit/add/remove posts without stopping the bot
+- You should be able to edit/add/remove posts without stopping the bot
 - Windows users see this post to enable colours in your terminal/prompt: https://recycledrobot.co.uk/words/?print-python-colours